-While not technically a fee, credit card interest is the biggest cost you may be liable to pay.
+While not technically a fee, credit card interest is the biggest cost you may pay.
 The amount you pay is based on a percentage of your balance that remains unpaid by the due date.
-It's a little complicated, but this percentage is represented by an annual rate (for example, 19.99% p.a.), but is calculated daily and charged monthly.
+It's a little complicated, but this percentage is represented by an annual rate (for example, 19.99% p.a.), and is calculated daily and charged monthly.

 - Cash advance rate.
 The interest rate applied for cash advances, such as ATM withdrawals.
 It is usually between 19.99% p.a. and 25.99% p.a. (variable).

 - Balance transfer rate.
 The interest rate applied to any balance you have moved from an old card to the new or current card.
-If you get a balance transfer credit card, you will usually pay a low or 0% promotional rate for the introductory period.
-After that, a higher standard interest rate will apply for any remaining balance transfer debt you're still paying off.
+With a balance transfer credit card, after the BT period ends, a higher standard interest rate will apply for any remaining balance transfer debt you're still paying off.

 - Promotional interest rate.
-This interest rate is usually offered to new cardholders for a set period of time, such as the first 12 months.
-If you’re looking at getting a card with a promotional interest rate for purchases or balance transfers, make sure you also check the standard interest rate that kicks in afterwards.
+Usually offered to new cardholders for a set period of time, such as the first 12 months.
+Make sure you also check the standard interest rate that kicks in afterwards.

 Example: Thien's interest savings